viktorsmari/viktorsmari.github.io/_posts/2022-10-16-install-postgresql-for-ruby-on-rails.md

     `sudo -u postgres psql`

-3. In the `psql` shell, give your Ubuntu user the rights to create databases:
+3. In the `psql` shell, create or alter a user with the rights to create databases.
+Make sure the username matches your Ubuntu username:

+    `create user viktor with superuser;

+    OR if the `psql` already user exists:

-    `alter user viktor with superuser;`
+    `alter user viktor with superuser;

 You can verify if your use has **superuser** privileges with this command: